 Google have ("has" in US English) apparently publicly denied that disabling caching would affect the page's ranking in any way.
 I tend to believe their claim.

-In ancient times, you could add something known as the Google Toolbar to your web browser, and get something known as the "Page Rank" shown for any site you visit.
+In prehistoric times, you could add something known as the Google Toolbar to your web browser, and get something known as the "Page Rank" shown for any site you visit.
 In those days, the "Page Rank" would give you an idea of how important Google thought your site was.

 Nowadays, the Page Rank is only one of apparently zillions of factors used by Google in ranking a website.
 They also discourage people from focusing on the Page Rank, and as a result, do not actually update the rank displayed on the toolbar in a timely fashion.
 (That is, the rank shown is often many months out of date.)
 In fact, I'm not sure if the page rank is even shown on the toolbar anymore.